 ROC curves

 In “La Sierra”, the AURC values for ENS at the 85th percentile are similar to the AURC values for ecPoint at the 99th percentile.
 This means that the ability of ecPoint to discriminate between flash flood events and non-events when considering high rainfall events is similar to the discrimination ability of ENS when considering high rainfall events.
 Figure 8 shows the ROC curves from day 1 to day 3 (rows from top to bottom) and for the 95th, 98th, and 99th percentile (columns from left to right).
 Only the ROC curves for flood reports with an EFFCI>=6 are shown.
-The ROC curves for flood reports with and EFFCI>=1 and >=10 can be found in the supplemental material.
-For “La Costa” region, the ecPoint’s and ENS’s ROC curves are overlapping with the exception of the last one or two top forecast percentiles, at all lead times ad all relative rainfall thresholds.
+The ROC curves for flood reports with an EFFCI>=1 and >=10 can be found in the supplemental material.
+For “La Costa” region, the ecPoint’s and ENS’s ROC curves are overlapping with the exception of the last one or two top forecast percentiles, at all lead times and all relative rainfall thresholds.
 Therefore, the ROC curves for ecPoint and ENS belong to the same underlying curve.
 For “La Sierra” region, the ecPoint’s and ENS’s ROC curves differ much more significantly.

 Distribution of Weather Types (WTs)